OWASP/www-chapter-mugla-university/tab_example.md

 ---
-title: Example
+title: Past Events
 layout:  null
 tab: true
 order: 1
-tags: example-tag
+tags: past-events
 ---

-## Example
+## Past Events

-Put whatever you like here: news, screenshots, features, supporters, or remove this file and don't use tabs at all.
+You can see our past events.